sgtlaggy/lagbot/docs/Miscellaneous.md

 #### Allow users to vote on a topic.
 ##### Requires __the bot__ has the `Add Reactions` permission.

+Within 30 seconds of starting it, the poll creator can add a :clockTIME: emoji to set the poll time limit or :poop: to cancel the poll.

 Built-in time limit of 1 hour.
 Allows a maximum of 10 options.
 The person who starts the poll can end it early by adding the poop emoji as a reaction.

-Any parameter with spaces needs to be wrapped in double quotes (").
-`Lion King` is two options, `"Lion King"` is one option.

 Usage:

     ![vote|poll] <title> [options...]

-    !poll "A, B, or C?"
-A B C       : Creates poll with title "A, B, or C?" and options "A", "B", and "C" !poll "What movie is best?"
-Cinderella "Lion King" : Creates poll with title "What movie is best?" with options "Cinderella" and "Lion King"
+    !poll What movie is best? : Creates poll with title "What movie is best?"
+    Cinderella                : with options "Cinderella" and "Lion King" Lion King